PhotoFramer: Multi-modal Image Composition Instruction: Task Paradigm and Dataset Construction

 \textbf{Composition assessment dataset}.
 To train such an assessment model, we primarily use composition scoring datasets, CADB~\cite{cadb} and GAIC~\cite{gaic_v2}, and additionally incorporate composition classification datasets, CADB~\cite{cadb} and KU-PCP~\cite{kupcp}, and the aesthetic assessment dataset AVA~\cite{ava}, given their strong relevance to composition assessment.

 \textbf{Composition assessment model}.
-Following \cite{qinsight,visualqualityr1}, we adopt Qwen2.5-VL-7B~\cite{qwen2.5_vl} as the base and train it using the GRPO~\cite{grpo} reinforcement learning algorithm.
-The assessment and classification results are presented in \cref{tab:res_assess}.
-Our 7B model outperforms both Q-Align~\cite{qalign} (aesthetic mode) and the much larger Qwen2.5-VL-32B~\cite{qwen2.5_vl}.
-One qualitative example is shown in \cref{fig:res_assess}, where our model provides detailed reasoning alongside the composition score.
+Following \cite{qinsight,visualqualityr1}, we adopt Qwen2.5-VL-7B~\cite{qwen2.5_vl} as the base model and train it using the GRPO~\cite{grpo} reinforcement learning algorithm.
+The composition assessment and classification results are presented in \cref{tab:res_assess}.
+Our 7B model outperforms all prior assessment models~\cite{vfn, cpc, autophoto}, Q-Align~\cite{qalign}, and the much larger Qwen2.5-VL-32B~\cite{qwen2.5_vl}.
+One qualitative example is shown in \cref{fig:res_assess}, where our model provides detailed reasoning texts alongside the final accurate composition score.